Women and the environment: United States

 The 1980s was an important decade for women in the environment.
-In 1980 the term 'ecofeminism' was born with two important events taking place.
-In April, 1980 the conference, "Women and Life on Earth: Ecofeminism in the 1980's" was held in Amherst, MA, the first in a series of conferences on ecofeminism.
-In November, 1980 the Women's Pentagon Action took place in Washington D.C.. when the group, "Women and Life on Earth" gathered to protest war, militarism, nuclear weapons and the effects on the environment.
+In 1980 the term 'ecofeminism' was born.
+In April 1980, the conference "Women and Life on Earth: Ecofeminism in the 1980's", the first in a series of conferences on ecofeminism, was held in Amherst, MA.
+In November 1980, the Women's Pentagon Action took place in Washington, D.C., when the group "Women and Life on Earth" gathered to protest war, militarism, nuclear weapons and the effects on the environment.
 At its core, ecofeminism recognizes the link between the oppression of women and the oppression of nature.
-The liberation of women and nature are linked and it is towards this end that ecofeminists work towards.
+The liberation of women and nature are linked and it is towards this end that ecofeminists work.
 Inherent to this concept is sexism.
 Australian ecofeminist Ariel Kay Salleh was an early critic of deep ecologists of this time claiming that most of its spokespersons were male and therefore were afraid to confront the naturism and sexism causing environmental crises.
 Carol Adams furthered this ideology with her work The Sexual Politics of Meat in which she established the link between sexual objectification of women to the consumption of animals as objects of food.
-Environmental issues continued to dominate women's activism work in the 1980s with the publication of Judith Plant's book, Healing the Wounds the Promise of Ecofeminism in 1989, the first North American anthology of ecofeminsim.
-Also of importance, in June 1989, the Ecofeminist Caucus of the National Women's Studies Association was formed.
+Environmental issues continued to dominate women's activism work in the 1980s with the publication of Judith Plant's Healing the Wounds: the Promise of Ecofeminism, the first North American anthology of ecofeminism, in 1989.
+In June 1989, the Ecofeminist Caucus of the National Women's Studies Association was formed.
 The second half of the decade saw the emergence of American socialist ecofeminists, Karen Warren and Carolyn Merchant.
-Warren 's work was instrumental in defining the four core principles of ecofeminism; the connections between women and nature, the need for the understanding of those connections, that feminist theory and perspective must include ecological perspectives and that ecological solutions must come from a feminist perspective.
+Warren's work was instrumental in defining the four core principles of ecofeminism; the connections between women and nature, the need for the understanding of those connections, that feminist theory and perspective must include ecological perspectives and that ecological solutions must come from a feminist perspective.
 Socialist ecofeminists are concerned with issues impacting the environment resulting from the intersection of oppression by race, class or gender.
-Specific issues addressed by Socialist ecofeminists are colonialism, multinational corporate development of the South, global distribution of wealth, overpopulation and the critique of biotechnology.
+Specific issues addressed by socialist ecofeminists are colonialism, multinational corporate development of the South, global distribution of wealth, overpopulation and the critique of biotechnology.